siovene/iovene.com/content/2013-05-27-trip-to-Nerpio.md

 night and the next afternoon, which is something I find utterly unbelievable.

-I spent the night improving my polar alignment (it only took 10 minutes and I got down to only 34"!) and constructing a full alighment model for my mount.
+I spent the night improving my polar alignment (it only took 10 minutes and I got down to only 34"!) and constructing a full alignment model for my mount.

 The next day, after I finally managed to get the Lodestar working, it was prime
-time: the most important thing was to figure out why the my guiding yielded elogated stars.
+time: the most important thing was to figure out why the my guiding yielded elongated stars.
 You can read my previous posts on this blog, but it boils down to there being star elongation along the RA axis, and nobody knowing why.

 After a quick test, I was deeply saddened to find out that the problem was not